tkhongsap/youtube-transcript-extractor-contentQ/README.md

 # Content Spark

-Transform YouTube videos into valuable educational content with AI-powered analysis and generation.
+Transform YouTube videos into valuable educational content with automated analysis and generation.

 ## Overview

-Content Spark is a full-stack platform that processes YouTube video transcripts and generates various types of educational content using AI.
-Users can enhance transcripts with additional context, corrections, and insights to improve AI output quality.
+Content Spark is a full-stack platform that processes YouTube video transcripts and generates various types of educational content.
+Users can enhance transcripts with additional context, corrections, and insights to improve output quality.

 ### Key Features

 - 📹 **YouTube Video Processing** - Extract transcripts with robust fallback strategies
 - ✏️ **Transcript Enhancement** - Add context, corrections, insights, and notes
-- 🤖 **AI Content Generation** - Create summaries, reports, flashcards, and content ideas
+- 🤖 **Content Generation** - Create summaries, reports, flashcards, and content ideas
 - 📚 **Content Organization** - Manage all generated content in a persistent database
 - 📱 **Mobile-First Design** - Touch-friendly interface with responsive layouts
 - 🔐 **Secure Authentication** - OpenID Connect with automatic token refresh